Licensing and Guidelines

 Step 3: Sign and return the license agreement

-Please return the signed license agreement to Jill Singadia (corporate counsel).
+Please return the signed license agreement to our corporate counsel.
 On receipt of the signed soft copy of the license agreement, the logo artwork files will be emailed to you.